adomani/Syllabus/.src/TPwL_source.md

 | Tuesdays | 11am-noon | MS.03 | |                 |     |      |

 <!-- `echo 'markdown table' | column -s'|' -o'|' -t` -->

+The module is based on the proof assistant [Lean 4](https://lean-lang.org/).
+We will use [Mathlib](https://leanprover-community.github.io/), the mathematical library of Lean 4.

+You can find ways to interact with Lean and Mathlib on the [Mathlib webpage](https://leanprover-community.github.io/).
 <!-- newFile intro.md -->
 # Introduction to `Theorem Proving with Lean`